Student Summer Research Program

 To be selected for the program, students must demonstrate a compelling interest in the field of study and the potential to be outstanding researchers.
 Mentors for student research are selected from the Colleges' faculty and from the faculty of the New York State Agricultural Research Station, a division of Cornell University.
 The Summer Scholars are housed together by discipline so that they will continue to share information and develop friendships outside the laboratory, thus creating a research community.

 Once the term ends, many students continue their research, often through independent studies or Honors Projects.
-Summer research scholars and their faculty mentors also present their work as a group to the campus and broader community during Family Weekend each Fall semester.
-In 2011 there were over 40 posters presented representing the research efforts of close to 60 summer scholars.
-The session was well attended with over 200 people learning about the various projects undertaken by HWS students.
+Summer research scholars and their faculty mentors also present their work as a group to the campus and broader community during Family Weekend each Fall semester which is typically attended by more than 200 people.

 Many of these scholars also have the opportunity to present their findings at national and regional conferences.
 Likewise, it is not unusual for summer scholars to co-publish articles with their faculty mentors in peer-reviewed journals.